Russian military escalation and 'bogus threats' show Putin has been 'outsmarted' by the Ukrainians, says UK PM - KTVZ

 “I think he has been outsmarted by the Ukrainians.
 We’ve seen the Ukrainians continue to push back against the Russian offensive.
 And I think he didn’t anticipate the strength of reaction from the free world.”

-Truss, who faces perhaps the biggest set of challenges of any incoming British prime minister since Winston Churchill, met with US President Joe Biden on Wednesday.
+On Friday, in her first major move as the nation’s leader, Truss announced massive tax cuts at a volume not seen since the 1970s, sending UK markets into a tail spin and crashing the pound to its lowest level against the dollar since 1985.

+Two days earlier, in New York, Truss and US President Joe Biden held their first bilateral meeting since she assumed office.

-In a subsequent interview at 10 Downing Street, she told CNN that Washington “is an incredibly close partner” but did not roll back controversial comments she made last year, while UK Foreign Secretary, in which she described the US-UK relationship as “special but not exclusive.”
+In a subsequent interview at 10 Downing Street, Truss told CNN that Washington “is an incredibly close partner” but did not roll back controversial comments she made last year when she was Foreign Secretary, in which she described the US-UK relationship as “special but not exclusive.”

 “I do think our relationship is special and it’s increasingly important at a time when we’re facing threats from Russia, increased assertiveness from China.
 You know, we are both freedom-loving democracies.
 We have such a strong connection,” she told Tapper.